-In the ideal workflow, the entire process could be automated from start to finish: Developer checks in code to development branch, Continuous Integration Server picks up the change, see how to Build Gerrit Style with Assembla, performs Unit Tests, votes on the Merge to Staging environment based on test results, if successful deploys it to Staging Environment, QA tests the Environment, if passed, they vote to move to Production, Continuous Integration server picks this up again and determines if it is ok to merge into Production, if successful, it will deploy to Production environment.
+In the ideal workflow, the entire process could be automated from start to finish: Developer checks in code to development branch, Continuous Integration Server picks up the change, performs Unit Tests, votes on the Merge to Staging environment based on test results, if successful deploys it to Staging Environment, QA tests the Environment, if passed, they vote to move to Production, Continuous Integration server picks this up again and determines if it is ok to merge into Production, if successful, it will deploy to Production environment.
 This process varies slightly based on needs, requirements and approaches.

 Continuous Deployment relies on small changes which are constantly tested and that are deployed and released to Production immediately upon verification.
 The ownership of the code from development to release must be controlled by the developer and must be free flowing.
 The automation of steps allows this process to be implemented and executed without cumbersome workflows.
-Read About Moving Beyond Scrum to see how Assembla can be used to provide this process and help you reach Continuous Deployment on your codebase.
 Also, check out our Continuous Delivery page to see how the Assembla product helps you deliver quicker.